marcusluis/ten-quotes.github.io/README.md

-# Not ready yet
+# In construction
-not ready yet
+Website with quotes.